Joseph Henry Leo Schlarman

 Joseph Henry Leo Schlarman (February 23, 1879 – November 10, 1951) was an American prelate of the Roman Catholic Church.
 He served as bishop of the Diocese of Peoria in Illinois from 1930 until his death in 1951.
 In 1951, Schlarman received the personal title of archbishop from the Vatican.

 Biography

 Early life

 One of ten children, Joseph Schlarman was born on February 23, 1879, in Breese, Illinois, to Bernard and Philomena (née Keyser) Schlarman.
-His grand-nephew is Stanley Girard Schlarman, a former bishop of the Diocese of Dodge City in Kansas.
+His grand-nephew was Stanley Girard Schlarman, a bishop of the Diocese of Dodge City in Kansas.
 Philomena Schlarman was born in Germany, and his paternal grandparents were from Hanover.

 As a young boy, Schlarman walked two miles to school every morning and attended daily mass.
 For three years after graduating from grade school, he worked the fields in the summer and went to school in the fall, studying until the corn planting season arrived the next spring.
-Planning to enter medicine, Schlarman studied at Quincy College in Quincy, Illinois, for four years.After deciding to enter the priesthood, Schlarman studied theology at the University of Innsbruck in Innsbruck, Austria.
+Planning to enter medicine, Schlarman studied at Quincy College in Quincy, Illinois, for four years.
+After deciding to enter the priesthood, Schlarman studied theology at the University of Innsbruck in Innsbruck in Austria-Hungary.